arangodb/docs/3.9/arangosearch-performance.md

 <small>Introduced in: v3.9.6</small>

-You can set the `primaryKeyCache` View property to `true` to always cache the the primary key columns in memory.
-This can improve the performance of queries that return many documents:
+You can set the `primaryKeyCache` View property to `true` on View creation to always cache the primary key columns in memory.
+This can improve the performance of queries that return many documents, making it faster to map document IDs in the index to actual documents:

 ```json
 {